How to Become a Licensed Counselor in Washington

 While you continue to explore the many career opportunities available in the field of counseling, you may also be interested in learning more about similar professions and their earning power in Washington:

-Washington’s clinical, counseling and school psychologists, who must hold a PsyD or a PhD, earned a median salary of $81,220 as of May 2020 and a top salary (90th percentile) of $123,370.
+Washington’s clinical and counseling psychologists, who must hold a PsyD or a PhD, earned a median salary of $105,370 as of May 2022 and a top salary (90th percentile) of $135,430.
 Learn more about how to become a psychologist in Washington.

-May 2020 Bureau of Labor Statistics salary and job market trends for substance abuse, behavioral disorder, and mental health counselors, rehabilitation counselors, counselors, all other, marriage and family therapists, and clinical, counseling and school psychologists.
-Figures represent state data, not school specific information.
+2022 US Bureau of Labor Statistics job market trends and salary figures for clinical and counseling psychologists, marriage and family therapists, substance abuse, behavioral disorder, and mental health counselors, rehabilitation counselors, and counselors (all other) are based on national data, not school-specific information.
 Conditions in your area may vary.
-Data accessed May 2021.
+Data accessed August 2023.